2024-2025

 MAT-100 Algebra Applications

-Combines algebra preparation with applied algebra and is designed to develop students' critical thinking and qantitative reasoning skills.
+Combines algebra preparation with applied algebra and is designed to develop students' critical thinking and quantitative reasoning skills.
 The course provides a thorough study of linear equations and functions as well as an exploration of a variety of non-linear functions.
 Data analysis and monumental modeling focus on real world problems from a variety of fields including science, finance and business.
-Available only in the traditional undergraduate program.
+Available only in the Women's College.
 Satisfies the General Education Requirement in Quantitative Reasoning.
 This course may not be taken for credit after successful completion of MAT 103. [ 4 credits ]

 MAT-103 Applied Algebra